Blurry Eyes: Overview

-"Blurry Eyes" is the second single by Japanese rock band L'Arc-en-Ciel, released on October 21, 1994.
-It reached number 22 on the Oricon chart.
+This is their first single in about three months since their major debut single "Nemuri ni Yosete" was released on July 1, 1994.
+The title track of this work is a re-cut from their second album, Tierra, released on July 14, 1994.
+Since their previous work was a video single, this work is positioned as their first CD single and reached number 22 on the Oricon chart.
 The title track appears on the soundtrack of the DNA² anime.
-The single was re-released on August 30, 2006 and reached number 12 on the Oricon chart.
+The single was re-released on August 30, 2006, and reached number 12 on the Oricon chart.
 In 2012, Vince Neil covered the song for a tribute album.